Static Site Renders a Blank Page: Find the Cause in 10 Minutes

 2. Wrong base path — JS request returns HTML

-Deploying to a subpath (/blog/, /docs/) or a custom domain without updating the build base.
-The browser requests /assets/main.js but the server 404s and falls back to index.html, so the browser parses HTML as JavaScript and immediately throws Unexpected token '<'.
+This is the single most common cause of a blank page after deploy.
+You deployed to a subpath (/blog/, /docs/, a GitHub Pages project URL like user.github.io/repo/) or a new host without updating the build base.
+The browser requests /assets/main.js, the host 404s that path, and the SPA fallback hands back index.html instead.
+The browser then parses HTML as JavaScript and immediately throws Unexpected token '<', or refuses the script outright:

 Refused to execute script from 'https://example.com/assets/main-abc123.js'